 Measles is one of the most contagious viruses on Earth.
-If you haven’t been vaccinated or had the disease in the past, you can get it simply by entering a room where someone with measles has coughed or sneezed within the past two hours — even if that person is no longer in the room.
-It’s so dangerous, the name should probably be changed to the “red-spotted plague.”
-You should try to avoid it like the plague, as it can make you very sick.
+If you haven’t been vaccinated with two shots of the measles, mumps and rubella (MMR) vaccine or actually had the disease in your past, you can get it very easily.
+If you simply enter a room where someone with measles has coughed or sneezed within the past two hours — even if that person is no longer in the room — you can contract it.

 What is measles?

 Measles is an acute viral illness transmitted by coughing or sneezing.
-The incubation period, which is the time from exposure to the first signs or symptoms, varies from seven to 21 days.
+The incubation period (the time from exposure to the first signs or symptoms) varies from seven to 21 days.

 What are the symptoms?